 Try flushing the eye.
 Using your finger and thumb, gently pull the upper eyelid down over the top of the lower eyelid.
 This should cause tearing and flush the object out.
 You may need to repeat this action several times.

 If tearing does not work, you may try flushing the particle out using cool water for as long as necessary.
 This can be done in a sink, with an outside hose, or a glass of water that is contaminant-free.

-If you can see the object, you may try to remove it with a washcloth.
-Gently lift the upper or lower eyelid, and use a clean, wet washcloth to wipe the object away.
+If you can see the object, you may try to remove it with a tissue.
+Gently lift the upper or lower eyelid, and use a clean tissue to wipe the object away.
 If this does not work, seek immediate medical attention.